lubianat/wikidata_bib/toread.md

 ## Other
 Bio4j: a high-performance cloud-enabled graph-based data platform.
 Search, access, and explore life sciencenanopublications on the Web
+Micropublication: incentivizing community curation and placing unpublished data into the public domain

 # Top 100 papers
 # Random
 Q92575623